Summary: Dracaena fragrans corn plant, grown in many forms, usually multiple plants of staggered heights, hardy indoors when acclimated.

 Under lower indirect light levels Dracaena Massangeana may lose some of their bright striping.
 Old plants which have been indoors for a long time look like their striping has faded.

-Old corn plants in interiors generally develop leaves which are long, stretched, and thin with very little variegation.
-You can cut corn plants back to any desired height if they become unattractive, and new buds will break.
+Old corn palm plants in interiors generally develop leaves which are long, stretched, and thin with very little variegation.
+You can cut corn tree plants back to any desired height if they become unattractive, and new buds will break.
 Tip cuttings can generally be rooted easily.

 Over time indoors the leaves of fragrans will accumulate dust on the upper leaf surfaces – cleaning the leaves on indoor plants and dusting should be done regularly.